 Lucy Morton Hudgins' Legacy

-We invite to you step into our garden and experience the wooded tranquility, terraced fountains and hidden treasures that await you.
+We invite to you step into our gardens and experience the wooded tranquility, terraced fountains, historical/cultural museum and all the hidden treasures that await you.
 MacCallum More Museum and Gardens is a six-acre property that includes the historical house, a gift shop, a museum, a meeting venue, and an arboretum with a mature urban forest and botanical gardens.